xxao/pero/docs/properties/readme.md

 This class is used as a tool to include all available [pero.Properties](#Property) of another [pero.PropertySet](#PropertySet).
 The properties can be included with optional *prefix*, which is added then to the name of each included property, and custom defaults provided as *overrides*.
-In addition the *dynamic* and *nullable* flags can also be changed for all the included property.
+In addition the *dynamic* and *nullable* flags can also be changed for all the included property

 - **prop_set:** *[pero.PropertySet](#PropertySet)*
   Property set class from which to include all the properties.